A Stack of Photos

-“The boss awaits.
+“The boss is waiting.
 You don’t want to make him wait, right?”

-She gave a damn if the boss was waiting more or less, so she kept staring at him until the other shrugged.
+She didn’t give a damn if the boss was waiting, so she kept staring at him until the other shrugged.
 He got the picture.

 Don’t ever touch me again.

-Then she turned back to the door and the other bully, wearing a machine gun, pushed to open it.
+Then she turned back to the door and the other bully who was carrying a submachine gun, pushed it open.

-The boss’ office was luxurious and well ordered.
+The boss’ office was luxurious and well-organized.
 The surfaces shone with pure cleanliness and neatness.
 He was ostentatiously sitting behind a luxurious, hardwood carved table.
 Deng Hua Bin.
-He was one of the wealthiest businessmen in the post-Maoist China.
+He was one of the wealthiest businessmen in post-Maoist China.

-He was also the leader of a new Chinese mafia, a syndicate as dark as dangerous.
+He was also the leader of a new Chinese mafia, a syndicate as dark as it was dangerous.